Battle of Dibrivka: Background

-Battle
+Battle and planning

 After receiving a number of new recruits into their ranks, Nestor Makhno's detachment withdrew north to the village of Dibrivka.
 Following an attack by Austrian reinforcements from Polohy, Makhno's detachment retreated into the nearby forest where they joined forces with another small insurgent detachment led by Fedir Shchus.
 Shchus's detachment had been sheltering in the forest since July, after a defeat at the hands of the Austrians.

 While the insurgents discussed the recent advance of Anton Denikin's Volunteer Army in South Russia, on 30 September, the Austrians set up roadblocks around the village, isolating the insurgents in the forest.
-The combined insurgent forces found themselves surrounded with Austrians stationed along the Vovcha river in the south-east; a German detachment stationed on the high ground with an artillery cannon; another Austrian infantry brigade stationed in the north; 200 cavalry of the Ukrainian State Guard stationed in the west; and reinforcements on the way.
+The combined insurgent forces found themselves surrounded with Austrians stationed along the Vovcha river in the south-east; a German detachment stationed on the high ground with an artillery piece; another Austrian infantry brigade stationed in the north; 200 cavalry of the Ukrainian State Guard stationed in the west; and reinforcements on the way.
 Makhno devised a plan to break the encirclement—a surprise attack against the troops in the village itself—and managed to convince Shchus to join.

-They selected 30 men to carry out the attack, which was to take place during the day, while the Austrians were resting.
+Makhno and Shchus selected 30 men to carry out the attack, which was to take place during the day, while the Austrians were resting.
 Shchus led his smaller detachment to flank from the other side of the village and prepare a Maxim gun for flanking fire.
 Makhno's larger detachment covertly approached the town square with a Lewis gun, undetected by the Austrians.
 Most of the Austrian detachment was wiped out in the crossfire.
 Others turned and fled in a panic.
-Fleeing towards Pokrovske, the Austrians were pursued and captured by the local peasantry, who were themselves armed only with pitchforks.
+Retreating towards Pokrovske, the Austrians were pursued and captured by the local peasantry, who were themselves armed only with pitchforks.
 Makhno himself prevented the peasantry from lynching the Austrians.